stt-datacore/website/static/crew/riker_augment_crew.md

 rarity: 4
 series: ent
 memory_alpha:
-bigbook_tier: 6
+bigbook_tier: 5
-events: 11
+events: 17
 in_portal:
 published: true
 ---

-Early game performer thanks to strong ENG proficiency.
-For later on, spot in three collections and a handful of events per year with bases barely good enough to thaw.
+An early game performer thanks to a strong ENG proficiency, but he shines post-freeze with a spot in three collections and a handful of events per year with bases just good enough for faction shuttles.